DevelopmentArc/react-indepth/life_cycle/update/tapping_into_componentwillupdate.md

 \\ a similar version to our componentWillMount method componentWillUpdate(nextProps, nextState) {
   let mode;
-  if (nextProps.props.age > 70) {
+  // we need to access nextProps here, not this.props if (nextProps.props.age > 70) {
     mode = 'old';
   } else if (this.props.age < 18) {